AlessandroBorges/ARCPrize_2024_labeled/README.md

 That said, we recognize that a small team of curators may not be able to produce the optimal labeled dataset due to several factors, such as limited cross-validation, fatigue, and time constraints.
 Furthermore, there is **no guarantee** that the labeled data will lead to better results, as the effectiveness of the dataset ultimately depends on a well-implemented classifier and a robust solver model.

-I would also like to express my sincere gratitude to my daughter Alice for her patience and dedication in carrying out this important work."
+I would also like to express my sincere gratitude to my daughter Alice for her patience and dedication in carrying out this work with me.

  # About this Project